microsoft/vscode-wiki/Issue-Tracking.md

 1. Query for issues that are to be verified
 2. Start with issues you created (filter by `Author`) but didn't close
 3. Pick an item
     - Start with setting `verified`-label (prevents duplicate verifications)
     - Verify the issue
+    - If you cannot verify the issue due to missing or hard-to-understand repro steps, add a `verification-steps-needed` label and remove the `verified` label
-  - If the issue still shows, add the `verification-found`-label and remove the `verified`-label
+    - If the issue still shows, add the `verification-found`-label and remove the `verified` label
     - Go back to #3
-4. If you cannot verify the issue due to missing or hard-to-understand repro steps, add a `verification-steps-needed` label.

 ## Duplicates
 Duplicate bugs are closed with a comment `duplicates #issue`.
 Please try to reference an earlier issue **unless** a later issue is more appropriate (has more context, better scenarios, repro steps, etc.).